Andrew Lee Hong, MD

-Project: Genomic drivers of 1q amplification in Wilms Tumor
+Project: Genomic Drivers of 1q Amplification in Wilms Tumor

-Genetic codes are like maps for understanding how diseases progresses.
-Dr. Hong hopes to discover the portion of the map that will give insight into the 1q sub-type of Wilms tumor, in order to better target it.
-Since there are currently limited cell tumor lines for Wilms tumor, his team will work with the Broad Institute and through the support of the CureSearch grant, will map Wilms tumor cell lines in order to study the disease.
-The Broad Institute uses special machines that translate genetic code to map these lines.
-Finally, Dr. Hong will use this genetic information to determine compound sensitivity and potential genetic vulnerabilities.
-This information will allow the team to run a screen for potential drugs that can target Wilms tumor.
-If this work is successful, it could lead to new therapeutic options for this higher-risk Wilms tumor sub-type.
+Andrew Hong, MD, received a grant from CureSearch to map the “region” of the gene involved in 1q amplification.
+Genetic codes are like maps for understanding how diseases progress.
+Dr. Hong hopes to discover the portion of the map that will give insight into the 1q subtype of Wilms tumor, in order to better target it.
+Since there are currently limited cell lines for Wilms tumor, his team is working with the Broad Institute to map Wilms tumor cell lines in order to better understand how the disease initiates and progresses.
+The Broad Institute uses special machines that translate genetic code to map these cells.
+Dr. Hong uses this genetic information to determine potential genetic vulnerabilities.
+This information allows the team to run informed screens for the identification of drugs that can target Wilms tumor.
+If this work is successful, it could lead to new therapeutic options for this higher risk Wilms tumor subtype.

 As the result of this project, Dr. Hong has made significant contributions to the understanding of 1q Wilms tumor: